 Step 3: If you see "File system was modified", then re-type in the command again until you see "The volume [name] appears to be OK".

 Step 4: Type in the command to restart your Mac:

 Solution 5: Try Safe Mode

 When trying to boot into Safe Mode, macOS will scan and repair any errors it finds on the disk.
 To boot into Safe Mode, you need to shut the Mac down and start it up while holding down Shift.
 Release the Shift key when you see the login window.
 Should your computer boot properly, try restarting and booting as normal.

 Solution 6: Reset NVRAM on your Mac

-If you failed to repair the unmounted Macintosh HD, and your Mac still cannot recognize the Macintosh HD, the final chance is to factory reset the Mac - format the Macintosh HD and reinstall macOS on it.
+If the Macintosh HD won't mount, and your Mac still cannot recognize the Mac internal hard drive, the final chance is to factory reset the Mac - format the Macintosh HD and reinstall macOS on it.
 But as you know, reformatting will erase all the data stored on the Macintosh HD.
 Please make sure you have recovered data with iBoysoft Data Recovery for Mac as above.

 Step 2: Select Disk Utility from the macOS Utilities menu.